 When people obtain a reasonable number of eggs, it is safer for the mother to freeze all the embryos instead of doing a fresh embryo transfer.
-Fresh embryo transfer is mainly used for the 20% of couples with who use mild ovarian stimulation, or who have a low response to IVF medications.
+Fresh embryo transfer is mainly used for 20% of couples who use mild ovarian stimulation, or who have low response to IVF medications.
 About 54% of women age 37 and younger have a single embryo transferred.

 Frozen Embryo Transfer - Non PGT

 At Sunfert, 80% of all embryo transfers use frozen-thawed embryos.
 For women age 37 and younger, 61% transferred a single embryo for the safety of the mother and baby.

 PGT maximises the chance of pregnancy by ensuring only embryos with the normal number of chromosomes are transferred.

 The results on this page came from Sunfert’s main clinic in Bangsar South from IVF treatments in 2020.

 Things to remember when thinking about pregnancy rates

 - Not everyone who starts an IVF cycles gets to egg collection – about 5-10% of cycles are stopped because the women has a low response to the IVF medications, and it is better to stop and start again at a higher dose of medications.

 - For some couples no mature eggs are collected, the sperm are unable to fertilise the eggs or none of the fertilised eggs develop into an embryo which can be used.